antpass79/cardiology-bullseye-using-drawable-surface/README.md

 # cardiology-bullseye

 Bullseye is a component used in echocardiology.
-This component is written in Angular 2 and updated to Angular 7, in order to run it.
+This component is written in Angular 2 and updated to Angular 7.
 Refactoring must be done.

 ## Run